Esther-Godwin/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-myfirstdirdeletion deletes /tmp/my_first_deletion directory.
 10-back changes the working directory to the previous one.
 11-lists lists all the files including hidden files, that are in the current working directory, its parent directory, and /boot
+12-file_type prints the type of the file /tmp/iamafile.